 About the Author: Tom

-Tom is the creator of DTechClub.com and has been passionate about VPNs for over five years now.
-He writes about online privacy, is constantly testing VPNs (both new and existing services) and is very interested in the difficulties of accessing certain sites and content in different regions.
-In addition to his interest in VPNs, he is also a big fan of cinema and sports.
+Tom is the founder of DTechClub.com and has been fascinated by VPNs since 2012.
+He writes about online privacy, is always testing VPNs (both new and existing services), and is highly interested in the challenges of accessing certain sites and content in various regions.
+In addition to his interest in VPNs, he loves indie films and playing flamenco guitar.